Lakenheath railway station

+Location

 The station lies some three miles north of the village and is not within convenient walking distance of any sizeable population.
 However, there is a population of over 10,000 people (in Lakenheath as well as Feltwell and Hockwold cum Wilton) within a five-mile radius of the station.

+Passenger volume

 Lakenheath registered just 476 passenger entries/exits in 2021/22, according to Office of Rail and Road estimates.
-The limited services that call at the station, on request and at weekends only, provide access to the RSPB Lakenheath Fen nature reserve immediately adjacent to the station.
+The limited services that call at the station, at weekends only, provide access to the RSPB Lakenheath Fen nature reserve immediately adjacent to the station.
+The station is the least used railway station in Suffolk.